acerempel/threedots-ca-v2/content/collections/pages/introduction.md

 blueprint: pages
 title: Preface
 parent: home
-description: 'I offer the reader some brief explanatory remarks as a preface to this website.'
+description: 'In which I offer the reader some brief explanatory remarks as a preface to this website.'
 updated_by: ef566878-06e2-4591-9b05-2130076004d2
-updated_at: 1623351929
+updated_at: 1623431176
 hide_from_toc: false
 content:
   -